Skip to Content

 1. Set a breakpoint anywhere in your *.test.ts file — click the gutter to the left of a line number.

-2. Right-click the button next to the test( call and choose Debug Test, or select it from the Test Explorer context menu.
+2. Right-click the Play button next to the test( call and choose Debug Test, or select it from the Test Explorer context menu.

 3. Execution pauses at your breakpoint.